Key points

 Examples include (but are not limited to):

-A subset of CDR methods—BECCS and DACCS— use Carbon Capture and Storage (CCS) technologies to deliver net negative emissions (that is, to reduce overall levels of carbon dioxide in the atmosphere) but it is important to note that these technologies are also used to achieve carbon dioxide emission reductions when used with fossil fuels (that is, they reduce the amount of additional new emissions entering the atmosphere).
+A subset of CDR methods—BECCS and DACCS— make use of Carbon Capture and Storage (CCS) technologies to deliver net negative emissions (that is, to reduce overall levels of carbon dioxide in the atmosphere) but it is important to note that applying CCS technologies to emissions from fossil fuels can never result in carbon dioxide removal from the atmosphere.
 Therefore, the terms CDR and CCS are not interchangeable.

 The term Greenhouse Gas Removal (GGR) is broader, covering techniques that capture and store or convert other greenhouse gases such as methane, in addition to carbon dioxide.